WSU-kduncan/ceg3120-cicd-JordanHenman/README-CI.md

                 npm start
 <br />

+The resource I used for the docker run command was ChatGPT, I gave it the prompt "Run a container with the node:18-bullesye container image and configure it to run and server the Angular application in angular-site".

+The resource I used for the dependencies was Chatgpt, I gave the prompt "List me the dependencies i need to run Angular with".

 ## Creating a Dockerfile and Building Images

 Creating a Dockerfile to automatically create containers is a simple and efficent task.